Table of Contents

 While subjects like Arts, Humanities, and Business cost less, courses in Engineering, Science, and Technology charge more.
 However, a course related to Medicine can cost as high as 50,000 euros.

 Apart from that, you will also have to pay for your accommodation, food, travel, and other living expenses.
-This comes down to about 800 to 1,100 euros per month.
+All in all, this comes down to about 800 to 1,100 euros per month.

-The United Kingdom is one of the top countries to study abroad for a number of reasons.
-This country is a culturally diverse and welcoming place.
+As a matter of fact, the United Kingdom is one of the top countries to study abroad for a number of reasons.
 UK universities consistently rank among the top universities in the world, offering a vast variety of specializations and connecting you with a successful alumni network.

 Not only that, but the universities here also mentor their students by providing all-around support and offering financial aid.